acbits/reftrack-plugin/README.md

 ## Limitations

 - Array of tracked pointers is currently unsupported.
-Look at *array2.c* example in the `testcases`{.verbatim} directory for a way to handle them.
+Look at *array2.c* example in the `testcases` directory for a way to handle them.
 - The plugin is unable to distinguish pointers holding an address to object on the stack vs heap.
 Use of a mark in the header attached to the allocated object mitigates it in most cases at the cost of extra storage.